Benesch selects Intapp to strengthen client relationship management

-PALO ALTO, Calif., March 30, 2023 (GLOBE NEWSWIRE) -- Intapp INTA, a leading provider of cloud software for the global professional and financial services industry, today announced that AmLaw 200 business law firm Benesch, Friedlander, Coplan & Aronoff LLP (Benesch) has selected DealCloud as its client relationship management platform (CRM).
+/EIN News/ -- PALO ALTO, Calif., March 30, 2023 (GLOBE NEWSWIRE) -- Intapp (NASDAQ: INTA), a leading provider of cloud software for the global professional and financial services industry, today announced that AmLaw 200 business law firm Benesch, Friedlander, Coplan & Aronoff LLP (Benesch) has selected DealCloud as its client relationship management platform (CRM).

 DealCloud will help Benesch enhance client service and strengthen relationships by improving collaboration across practice groups, streamlining complex processes, and centralizing proprietary information.
 With the ability to harness firmwide information alongside third-party data sources, Benesch’s professionals will have permission-based access to data — letting them more easily share relevant client insights, identify industry developments, and leverage previous matter intelligence to deliver timely market insights to their clients and closely manage essential relationships.